Simple Damask: From a scanned picture to a design ready for production

 At this point we start with the correction of contours.
 You should use different drawing tools (single line, arc, fill with color…) and work in the different levels of zoom.
 To check and correct borders of the repeat use Image > Drawing in repeat and select the correct type of repeat and position of each motif.
-If you just click OK, program will switch to repeat view.
+If you just click OK, the program will switch to the repeat view.

 You can also draw the image in repeat, across borders.
 There are few mistakes in the image which are easy to correct in the repeat view.

 The above image has small errors on repeat junctions, and below is the corrected image.

 We will use the mirroring of the basic motif, to get the final size of the picture.
 Again use Image > Drawing in repeat, select just two horizontal repeats, and enable New picture toggle button before pressing OK.
 This will generate a new image with size 600×360 in the specified repeat.